hstefan/hstefan.github.com/_posts/2014-07-06-Pong-Physics.md

 the current direction vector, surface normal and reflection vector, respectively.

-What happens here is that the normals of the surface will affect the output angle of the ball, thus giving the player more control on the player morecontrol on where they want the ball to go.
+What happens here is that the normals of the surface will affect the output angle of the ball, thus giving the player more control on the player more control on where they want the ball to go.

-The behaviour can be achieve by applying the [vector form equation of a specular reflection](http://en.wikipedia.org/wiki/Snell%27s_law#Vector_form).
+The behaviour can be achieved by applying the [vector form equation of a specular reflection](http://en.wikipedia.org/wiki/Snell%27s_law#Vector_form).
 To do that, we need to evaluate the equation of the normals at a given **t**, where **t** is the normalized height where the ball hitted the paddle.

-With this last piece, we can finally put our vectors back into the reflection equation and obtain our new direction vector.

 And that's pretty much it.
 Have fun!